 Over 20 clinical studies have been done with this medication, treating over 1600 patients.
 Throughout these studies, 79% of patients treated with Kybella reported satisfaction with the improvement of their double chin appearance.

 While this treatment does have many advantages to surgical options, Kybella is not for everybody.
-During the initial consultation, Dr. Burke will examine you, your medical history, and your photographs to determine if this procedure is the right one for you.
+During the initial consultation, a staff member at Maine Laser Skin Care will examine you, your medical history, and your photographs to determine if this procedure is the right one for you.

 If you are wondering if Kybella can help you achieve your cosmetic goals in this troublesome area, call us at (207) 873-2158 soon for a free consultation.